Course: Cultivating Inclusive Learning Environments

 - Work with other teachers from across Europe to develop new ideas for their own classroom and school.

 This course is aimed at teachers and other school staff at primary and secondary levels, enthusiastic to provide inclusive education to their students who come from different socio-economic and language backgrounds or have physical or learning difficulties.
-If you are experienced SEN teacher, this course might not offer you any new insights into the topic, as the course will cover more entry-level materials.

 All courses will be delivered in English and the participants must have at least solid basic skills in English language (listening, speaking) to be able to follow up the instruction and take part in the course activities.